 - Is there support for moving data in bulk?

-- How is search accomplished?
+- How is data search and browsing accomplished?
 Separate API or part of a query?
 Does the endpoint have a proprietary query language or is it based on SQL?

 2. Build A Prototype

 In this step, the goal is to build minimal functionality to prove the connectivity, allowing developers to get to know the product and understand the endpoint.
 Typically this is means getting the authentication and refresh working, building the CRUDS out for a single object (e.g. contacts) and installing paging for that object - and making a plan for how you will solve bulk, error messages, and events.
 Budget three days for a cloud document storage endpoint, and five days for a CRM endpoint.

 This step tests the prototype and extends it to create the MVP (Minimum Viable Product).
 In doing so, you are actually connecting it to your product with the basic set of functionality- which includes adding additional CRUDS for the remainder of the objects needed for your use case, e.g. leads, opportunities, accounts, users, campaigns, etc. Also, this includes events, paging, error handling, bulk handling and so forth.

 Note: Once this step is completed, you will likely need to budget additional time for revisiting the MVP and building out the remainder of the needed functionality as a Release 1, for example.
 Budget five days for the MVP step regardless of endpoint.